flenniken/statictea/testfiles/localvars-basics.stf.md

 stf file, version 0.1.0

+# Local Variables

-## Test readme local variables section.
+Test the readme local variables section.

-# You create local variables with template statements.
-They are
-# local to the command where they are defined.
-You do not have to
-# specify a prefix for local variables but you can use l.
-They are
-# stored in the l dictionary.
-The local variables are cleared and
-# recalculated for each repeated block.
+You create local variables with template statements.
+They are local to the command where they are defined.
+You do not have to specify a prefix for local variables but you can use l.
+They are stored in the l dictionary.
+The local variables are cleared and recalculated for each repeated block.

 ### File cmd.sh command nonZeroReturn